HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases.md

 </p>

 <p style="margin: 0 0 10px 50px; width: 95%;">
 While polling can be efficient, if a provider sends a secure link with a specific FHIR Task and FHIR ServiceRequest to fulfill, the CBO (Referral Recipient) system can perform queries by id on the Provider's FHIR server using the FHIR API (using the FHIR <a href="StructureDefinition-SDOHCC-TaskForReferralManagement.html">Task id</a> and <a href="StructureDefinition-SDOHCC-ServiceRequest.html">SDOHCC ServiceRequest Resource instance id</a>).
-Using the HTTPS GET method with the FHIR Resource type and id, one can directly find a specific instance, whether the id was provided directly by the Provider system or the id of the instance was previously pulled using polling.
+Using the HTTPS GET method with the FHIR Resource type and id, one can directly find a specific instance, whether the id was provided directly by the provider's system or the id of the instance was previously pulled using polling.
 Additionally, a generic request for all the Resources of a type can be performed.
 Provider FHIR servers should have implemented the option to limit the returned Resource instances by date (see appropriate <a href="artifacts.html#capability-statements">CapabilityStatement</a>).
 </p>

 <p style="margin: 0 0 10px 50px; width: 95%;">